oz-qn/oqlang/README.md

 # oqlang
-oqlang is a work in prograss shitty scripting language that might eventually be embeddable, made in Odin.
+oqlang is a work in progress shitty scripting language that might eventually be embeddable, made in Odin.

 this language is based on the clox section of the book Crafting Interpreters by Robert Nystrom.